 Because clutter and organization is a huge problem for many of us, here are my tried-and-true tips to help with the mess:

 Assign a “home” for everything you own, then put things away when you are finished using them.
 If something doesn’t have a home, perhaps it’s time to rethink that item.

 If you are having trouble parting with something and you want to save the memory of the item, consider taking a photo of it for future reference.
 Wait.
 Don’t dismiss this idea so quickly!
 This may sound silly at first, but it will fulfill your desire to continue to enjoy it and declutter your life, too.

-Group like items together so you’ll know what you have and what needs to go on the grocery list.
-Find out what’s lurking on your shelves and in your cupboards.
+Group like items together so you’ll know what you have and what needs to go.
+Discover what’s lurking on your shelves and in your cupboards.
 If you do not use it regularly, either get rid of it or start using it.

-For expired prescription drugs, take them to a local pharmacy that accepts them (most do and they may also accept your expired over-the-counter items as well), then make a list of items you need to replace.
+For expired prescription drugs, take them to a local pharmacy that accepts them (many do and they may also accept your expired over-the-counter items as well), then make a list of items you need to replace.

 Make sure you guard your ID with a permanent marker or this handy blackout roller stamp.